IvanCarlota/IvanCarlota/README.md

 ## Hi there 📝🚀
-I'm Ivan Carlota, I'm a **Mid level Software Developer** and I really like a new challenger.
+I'm Ivan Carlota, I'm **Software Developer (Mid level)** and I really like a new challenger.
 I'm from Brazil, and I'm currently living in Curitiba.

 I love study, build new projects, and work with dedicate team to solve problems.